 Timothy G. Wiedman, Associate Prof. of Management & Human Resources (retired), Doane University

 “What is your company’s philosophy on employee training and continuing development, and is there any funding available to assist employees who want to upgrade their skills by taking job-related courses or certification exams during their free time?”

-“When I worked as a hiring manager, I heard this question and enjoyed it because I felt it indicated that an applicant was interested in continuing education and professional growth versus simply landing a job.
-And these days, all organizations need employees who are committed to keeping their job-related skills up to date.
+“When I worked as a hiring manager, I heard this question and enjoyed it because it indicated that an applicant was interested in continuing education and professional growth versus simply landing a job.
+And these days, all organizations need employees committed to keeping their job-related skills up to date.

 Gene Caballero, Co-Founder of GreenPal

 “The candidate asked, “What characteristics have you seen in successful individuals in this current role?’
 I answered the question with ‘they are highly organized, motivated, and have great attention to detail.’
 After my answer, he asked the interview panel, ‘Based on what you told me about the current successful individuals’ traits in this role and my strengths that align with these individuals, would you see any reason for not offering me this position?’